Skip to content

 Use Cases

-1. Analyzing Customer Frustration: Split long support transcripts, then use a map operation to identify frustration indicators in each chunk, followed by a reduce operation to summarize frustration points across the chunks (per transcript).
+1. Analyzing Customer Frustration: split transcripts, map to identify frustration indicators per chunk, reduce to summarize per transcript.

-2. Document Summarization: Split large documents, apply a map operation for section-wise summarization, then use a reduce operation to compile an overall summary.
+2. Document Summarization: split, map for section-wise summaries, reduce to compile an overall summary.

 Step 1: Split Operation